ZirconiumZzz/FT5004-Project/README.md

 DeTrust Market is a decentralised application (DApp) for high-value B2B semiconductor component trading.
 It automates the full transaction lifecycle — listing, escrow payment, shipment verification, receipt confirmation, and dispute arbitration — entirely through smart contracts on Ethereum.

 The platform is built for the semiconductor spot market, where counterfeit components and payment disputes are costly and common.
 By removing the need for a trusted intermediary, DeTrust Market ensures that funds are released only when contractually defined conditions are met, and that disputes are resolved by verified industry experts rather than a central authority.

 ---

-## Why Blockchain

-Three properties of this use case make a centralised database insufficient:

-**1. Custody risk.** In high-value B2B transactions (often exceeding tens of ETH), a central administrator who controls escrowed funds is a single point of failure for fraud or coercion.
-DeTrust Market transfers custody entirely to smart contract logic — no human can override a payment once conditions are met.

-**2. Tamper-proof dispute history.** The semiconductor market is plagued by counterfeit and re-marked components.
-A centralised system allows suppliers to collude with administrators to modify transaction records.
-Encoding every juror vote and dispute outcome on-chain makes the entire arbitration record permanently and publicly verifiable.

-**3. Instant, unconditional settlement.** Traditional platforms require human agents to transfer funds after a verdict, introducing delays that are costly in high-velocity manufacturing supply chains.
-DeTrust Market executes fund redistribution atomically upon resolution, eliminating human error and non-compliance.

----